myrtletechnologies/Epic-Survival-Graves/README.md

 # Epic Survival Graves - Custom Fork

-**⚠️ This is a private EnderCartCraft-only build.**
+**⚠️ This is an unofficial, custom build of AvarionMC/graves.**

 This fork exists solely to run the EnderCartCraft survival world.
-It is **not intended for public use**, we provide zero support, and we decline all pull requests.
+It is not intended to replace or provide any other server with an alternative to the original project, we provide zero support, and we will decline / not monitor any pull requests.

+Only use our version here, if you happen to desire our exact stripped down version of the original plugin.
+We removed most of the original plugin's cool features and capabilities, for our own nice use-case.

 **Looking for a Graves plugin?** Please use the actively maintained [AvarionMC/graves](https://github.com/AvarionMC/graves) project instead, unless you specifically need the exact customizations made for our server.

 ## Attribution

-This is a fork of [AvarionMC/graves](https://github.com/AvarionMC/graves), maintained by Steven 'KaReL' Van Ingelgem, which itself is a fork of the original plugin by Ranull from his [GitLab repository](https://gitlab.com/ranull/minecraft/graves).
+This is a fork of [AvarionMC/graves](https://github.com/AvarionMC/graves), maintained by Steven Van Ingelgem, which itself is a fork of the original plugin by Ranull from his [GitLab repository](https://gitlab.com/ranull/minecraft/graves).

 All code is released under GPLv3, same as the original projects.

-## EnderCartCraft direction (build-5)
+## EnderCartCraft direction (build-6)

 Our stripped fork keeps only the behaviors EnderCartCraft needs: